opendatavis/opendatavis.github.io/_posts/2020-04-12-visualise-missing-data.md

 ### Identify Missing Values

-Let us identify the columns with missing values and number of missing records.
+Let's identify the columns with missing values and number of missing records in each of them.
 <br/>
 <br/>